 “People are taking the piss out of you everyday.
 They butt into your life, take a cheap shot at you and then disappear.
 They leer at you from tall buildings and make you feel small.
 They make flippant comments from buses that imply you’re not sexy enough and that all the fun is happening somewhere else.
 They are on TV making your girlfriend feel inadequate.
 They have access to the most sophisticated technology the world has ever seen and they bully you with it.
 They are The Advertisers and they are laughing at you.”

 Oh yeah, that’s the stuff.
 Wait, stop putting words in my mouth!

-This is on-screen text, so we’re putting words in your fingers.
+This is typed text, so we’re putting words in your fingers.
 Think about it.

 If you don’t earn advertising dollars with this endeavor, why do you do it?